induane/asinine-website/topics/articles/article_2.rst

 doesn't matter much if your group all thinks the same or has spirited disagreement.
 It's all just talk.
 There is a phrase in politics about where true political influence arises.
 It is most commonly attributed in origin to former House Speaker Tip O'Neil.
-“All Politics is Local” is the saying.
+"All Politics is Local" is the saying.
 It means that, ideological arguments on a national scale are not what really determines how the electorate votes.
 What really matters are the local economics and experiences that an individual encounters in their daily lives.